-Have you clarified with the principal and the customer whether or not you bring technical expertise to complement your Agility expertise?
+Have you clarified with the principal and the client whether or not you bring technical expertise to complement your Agility expertise?

 From the very beginning of your intervention, you have entered the premises full of good will, full of the desire to do things right.
 In this start, sometimes in the urgency of a crisis or in the serenity of a calm departure with no visible traps, no one really took the time to clarify your mandate.